 Salmon roe (Ikura Gukan): The roe was extremely fresh.
 The flavor of each bite of the roe exploded with fresh, slightly salty flavors of the sea.

 Eel (Unagi): Eel nigiri has always been a favorite of mine.
-One bite hits all the right spot: sweet, salty, spicy, and savory.
+One bite hits all the right spots: sweet, salty, spicy, and savory.

 Omelette (Tamagoyaki): For something so simple, I was impressed.
 The omelette was crispy and fried on the outside while fluffy on the inside.